-Join Steve Fullmer for an in-depth discussion in this video Windows 7 versions and features, part of Introduction to Windows 7.
+Join Steve Fullmer for an in-depth discussion in this video Windows 7 versions and features, part of Learning Windows 7.

 As you get ready to select a edition of Windows 7, you need to make some decisions regarding the functions that you want to install on your system, so let's talk a little bit about the various versions.
 There are six versions of Windows 7 from what you can select.
 There's two that you're less likely to see, so we'll discuss those first.
 One of them over here, we have the entry level PCs, Windows 7 Starter.
 Windows 7 Starter is provided for OEMs.